- Search The Registry

 King retired after fourteen years as president and executive director of the General Mills Foundation.
-She continues as a contributor in education, health and social action, the arts, and cultural affairs.
+She contributes to education, health, social action, the arts, and cultural affairs.
 Dr. King was the 2004 Louis W. Hill, Jr. Fellow in Philanthropy at the Hubert H. Humphrey Center of the University of Minnesota.
-Director, Exxon Mobil, Wells Fargo & Company; Department 56, Inc.; International Trachoma Initiative; Minnesota Mutual Companies, Inc., where she did not stand for election to the board in 2005.
+Director, Exxon Mobil; Wells Fargo & Company; Department 56, Inc.; International Trachoma Initiative; Minnesota Mutual Companies, Inc., where she did not vote for the board in 2005.

 She is a Trustee at Clark Atlanta University and the Congressional Black Caucus Foundation.
 She is also a Life Trustee of the University of Chicago.
-Dr. King is the recipient of numerous awards, including 14 honorary doctorate degrees.
-She was married to Dr. N. Judge King who died in 2016.
+Dr. King receives numerous awards, including 14 honorary doctorate degrees.
+She was married to Dr. N. Judge King, who died in 2016.
 They have two married sons and three grandchildren.

 African American Registry